 They have floated the fact that they are TRYING to make flying as miserable as possible, and that is part of an agenda of control, in this case of people’s patterns of movement.
 It’s a typical policy for totalitarian systems.
 You’ve heard all about China and North Korea and the Soviet bloc and their internal passports and restricted movement, of course, and that is something they’re moving towards here.
 No need to dispute it, you merely have to wait and see what the trend is.
 Better yet, examine the trend from past to present.

 - They want disruption, and for the “little people” to not fly, or even travel outside their communities.

-- They want control of who they permit to fly.
+- They want control over whom they permit to fly.

 - Events like this are good for practice/training in “enforcement techniques.”

 As part and parcel of this ongoing agenda, they doctor the news and even “grass roots” sources, like small web sites.
 But there is a telltale: The lies and inconsistencies, which are usually pretty obvious.

 Immediately on assuming the CEO position of UA, I would have reviewed all the bad airline policies and all other idiocy going on involving all the airlines, not just UA, and taken the steps that discourage or stop any such things from happening at UA.
 Pretty simple start.

 I would have eliminated re-selling seats, and brought back good old standby.
 I’m sure there’s some profit motive behind eliminating it before, but I’m sure it’d be better than multi-million dollar lawsuits (and incurred legal fees, that accrue no matter what the result at trial).
 I’m also sure that with modern methods and smart phones for communication, “standby” could be made more effective and practical.